 What happens in a dental implant procedure?

 Unsurprisingly, since receiving dental implant posts is a surgical procedure, you will be given a local anesthetic beforehand.
 Once you are numb, a hole will be drilled through the gum tissue and into the bone, into which the post will be placed.
-You will be given specific advice to following regarding taking care of your mouth and implants whilst you heal.
+You will be given specific advice to follow regarding taking care of your mouth and implants while you heal.

 Advantages of dental implants

 There are a variety of reasons why dental implants are the preferred tooth replacement solution for many patients.
 These include the following: